BitcoinQnA/verify-supply/index.md

 ## Calculations

-So how did my node come to the conclusion that, at the time I ran `gettxoutsetinfo` there were a total of 18,537,233.94446619 bitcoins in existence out of the [known](https://en.bitcoin.it/wiki/Controlled_supply) final supply of 21,000,000?
+So how did my node come to the conclusion that, at the time I ran `gettxoutsetinfo` there were a total of 18,537,233.94446619 bitcoins in existence out of the [known](https://en.bitcoin.it/wiki/Controlled_supply) final supply cap of a little under 21,000,000?

 Bitcoin has a fixed emission schedule that decreases with each halving event which occurs every 210,000 blocks (roughly four years).
 These periods are sometimes referred to as 'reward eras'.
 Here is a summary of the supply throughout the historical eras up to time of writing.